szelongq/tp/docs/UserGuide.md

 * `list` followed by `addHoursWorked 5 hw/5 o/5` adds 5 hours worked and 5 hours of overtime to the 5th employee in the employee book.
 * `find n/Sam` followed by `addHoursWorked 2 o/5` adds 5 hours of overtime to the 2nd employee in the results of the `find` command.

-#### Remove number of hours worked/overtime from an employee : `removeHoursWorked`
+#### Deduct number of hours worked/overtime from an employee : `deductHoursWorked`

-Removes the specified number of hours worked or overtime from a chosen employee.
+deducts the specified number of hours worked or overtime from a chosen employee.

-Format: `removeHoursWorked INDEX [hw/HOURS_WORKED] [o/OVERTIME]`
+Format: `deductHoursWorked INDEX [hw/HOURS_WORKED] [o/OVERTIME]`

 * At least one field (HOURS_WORKED or OVERTIME) should be specified.
-* Removes the specified number of hours worked/overtime from the employee at the specified `INDEX`.
+* Deducts the specified number of hours worked/overtime from the employee at the specified `INDEX`.
 * The index refers to the index number shown in the displayed employee list.
 * The index **must be a positive integer** 1, 2, 3, …
 * The number of hours worked/overtime **must be a positive integer** 1, 2, 3, …
 * The number of hours worked/overtime to be removed **cannot be greater than the employee's current number of hours worked/overtime.**

 Examples:
-* `list` followed by `removeHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in the employee book.
+* `list` followed by `deductHoursWorked 2 hw/5 o/3` removes 5 hours worked and 3 hours of overtime from the 2nd employee in the employee book.
-* `find n/Sam` followed by `removeHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.
+* `find n/Sam` followed by `deductHoursWorked 1 o/2` removes 2 hours of overtime from the 1st employee in the results of the `find` command.

 #### Start Payroll : `startPayroll`